 Develop a Savings Plan

 Taking charge of your finances should involve regular contributions to a savings plan.
-As a college student, you may feel you are merely trying to get by one semester at a time; however, even small contributions made on a regular basis will work to your benefit.
-And the younger you start, the better off you will be – in terms of the smart habits you establish and the amount of money you will earn because of those habits.
+As a college student, you may feel you are merely trying to get by one semester at a time; however, even small contributions made on a regular basis may work to your benefit.
+And the younger you start, the better off you will be - in terms of the smart habits you establish and the amount of money you may earn as a result.

 Watch your savings grow.
 Even very small sums of money add up...over time...with interest.
 The interest that you earn today is added to your savings total, further increasing the amount of interest you earn in the future.

 Get a jump start on fall tuition by landing a summer or paid internship.
 Make arrangements to have some of your paycheck deposited into a back-to-school savings account.
 By completing this simple task, you may dispel the need to take out additional loans.
 Additionally, having a part-time job or internship while in school can mean a higher starting salary upon graduation.